Species: mouse (Mus musculus; mammal).

 Technique: 8 µm thick paraffin section stained with Masson's trichrome.

-This type of tissue is mainly composed of intertwined collagen fibers, which occupy most of the volume.
-The thickness and the high density of collagen fibers leave little room for fibroblasts.
-It also contains dispersed elastic fibers.
-The dense irregular connective tissue can be observed in the dermis, in capsules of organs such as the spleen, liver, and those surrounding lymphatic ganglia.
-It is also present in other locations such as the cerebral dura mater, sheaths of larger nerves and tunica albuginea of testis.
+The dense irregular connective tissue is mainly composed of intertwined collagen fibers, which occupy most of the tissular volume.
+The thickness and the density of collagen fibers leave little room for fibroblasts.
+Scattered elastic fibers are also present.
+Dense irregular connective tissue can be observed in the dermis, in the capsules of organs such as the spleen, liver, and those surrounding lymphatic ganglia.
+It is also present in other locations such as the cerebral dura mater, sheaths surrounding the larger nerves and in the tunica albuginea of testis.